 If an inquiry is launched, the Judiciary Committee handles the investigation to determine if there are sufficient grounds to impeach.
 Hearings are held, witnesses are called to testify, and subpoenas are issued for documents and evidence.

 Launching an impeachment inquiry is not about politics or party.
 It’s about standing up for our Constitution and the rule of law.

 An impeachment inquiry doesn’t come without risks — but doing nothing is not an option.

 Letting Trump get away with his crimes and his continued obstruction of justice would set an incredibly dangerous precedent for our democracy and for future presidents.

 An impeachment inquiry does not guarantee that Congress will hold an impeachment vote or remove Trump from office, but it’s the best way to air all of the evidence for the American people.
-Impeachment hearings are the first step.
-If they begin, these hearings may take months, and would likely include court battles over key evidence and testimony, but now is the moment to begin.
+An impeachment inquiry is the first step.
+If it begins, this impeachment inquiry may take months, and would likely include court battles over key evidence and testimony, but now is the moment to begin.

 There are 435 members in the House of Representatives, where an impeachment inquiry would begin.
 We’re tracking where each rep stands.